Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 ## Implement Migrations Backend Endpoint & Profile Form

-1 Firstly we had to remodify ‘gitpod.yml file taking out the ‘source’ for each workspace and refactoring the file.
+Firstly, we re-modify the `gitpod.yml` file taking out the `source` for each workspace and refactoring the file.

 When I tried to compose it wasn’t working

 (screenshot 393. png)

-I had issues with composing until I remodified my scripts and then ran in my terminal ‘./bin/backend/generate-env’ for the front end too.
+I had issues with composing up until ran in my terminal `./bin/backend/generate-env` for the backend and `./bin/frontend/generate-env` for the front end too.
 This will generate the env files for a proper compose-up, and it worked.

-In the Frontend I created ‘jsconfig.json’ file.
-This file is linked to the ‘src’ directory you can reference any frontend file you want to import from here.
+In the Frontend I created a `jsconfig.json` file.
+This file is linked to the `src` directory you can reference any frontend file when you want to import from here.

 ```sh
 {